2018 Wake Forest Demon Deacons football team

 The 2018 Wake Forest Demon Deacons football team represented Wake Forest University during the 2018 NCAA Division I FBS football season.
 The team was led by fifth-year head coach Dave Clawson, and played their home games at BB&T Field.
 Wake Forest competed in the Atlantic Division of the Atlantic Coast Conference as they have since the league's inception in 1953.
 They finished the season 7–6, 3–5 in ACC play to finish in a tie for fifth place in the Atlantic Division.
 They were invited to the Birmingham Bowl where they defeated Memphis.

-Previous season

-The Demon Deacons finished the 2017 season 8–5, 4–4 in ACC play to finish in a three-way tie for third place in the Atlantic Division.
-They were invited to the Belk Bowl where they defeated Texas A&M.